Languages and development

 PWA instead of native apps

-Progressive Web Apps deliver offline mode, push notifications, and home-screen install without publishing to app stores.
-One codebase instead of separate iOS/Android builds; updates ship instantly.
+Progressive Web Apps provide offline mode, push notifications, and home screen installation without store publishing.
+One codebase instead of iOS/Android builds; updates go live instantly.

 Speed of shipping interfaces